-Australia and Bulgaria cooperate on a number of areas of shared interest including: countering terrorism, the proliferation of Weapons of Mass Destruction (WMD), illegal people movements, international trafficking in drugs and other forms of transnational crime.
-The provision of consular services to Australian nationals is an important element of Australian Government business in Bulgaria.
+Bilateral relations between Australia and Bulgaria are grounded in the framework of the EU-Australia partnership and the NATO-Australia dialogue.
+Australia and Bulgaria cooperate on a number of areas of mutual interest, including counter-terrorism, the proliferation of weapons of mass destruction, illegal people movements, international trafficking in drugs and other forms of transnational crime.

-- July 2012: Parliamentary Secretary for Foreign Affairs Richard Marles visited Bulgaria and met with Deputy Foreign Minister Ivan Naydenov and Members of Parliament.
+- 2012: Then Parliamentary Secretary for Foreign Affairs Richard Marles visited Bulgaria and met with then Deputy Foreign Minister Ivan Naydenov and members of Parliament.

 - 2009: President Georgi Parvanov made the first visit to Australia by a Bulgarian Head of State.
 Deputy Minister of Foreign Affairs Marin Raykov and Deputy Minister of Economy, Energy and Tourism Evgeni Angelov accompanied him.

 Bulgaria's national day, on 3 March, commemorates the signing of the Treaty of San Stefano between Russia and the Ottoman Empire in 1878, which gave northern Bulgaria autonomy.
 Bulgaria became independent in 1908, ending approximately 500 years of Ottoman rule.

 In 1990, Bulgaria held its first multi-party election, ending the communist era that had prevailed from the end of World War II.
 Under its July 1991 constitution, Bulgaria is a parliamentary republic with a parliamentary executive.
 It has a single chamber, 240-member parliament called the National Assembly, which is elected every four years by universal suffrage.
 Members are elected through a system of proportional representation, with a four per cent threshold for party representation.